 Please also see our Safeguarding Policy.

-If you would like more information, please speak to a member of staff or contact our Interim Parish Safeguarding Officer, Ian Fry.
+If you would like more information, please speak to a member of staff or contact our Parish Safeguarding Officer, Alison Willis.

 Reporting safeguarding concerns

 Any allegation or concern regarding the abuse of a child or vulnerable adult must be treated seriously and reported as soon as possible.
 A concern can arise when you observe or suspect abusive behaviour, when an allegation is made or disclosed, or where there are indicators (signs and symptoms) of suspected abuse on the victim.

 There are two ways for you to report a safeguarding concern:

 - Directly to the Parish Safeguarding Officer, Alison Willis.